Notification Settings

 1.3 Creating a new command for Services

-Click on the + Add Notification Command button and select the
+Click on the + Add button and select the

 Enter the following data in the configuration form: